swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

   }
 }

-// Calling a mutating method on a value type is a write access that
+// *CONFLICT*.
+Calling a mutating method on a value type is a write access
-// lasts for the duration of the method.
+// that lasts for the duration of the method.
 The read of 'x' in the closure
 // is evaluated while the method is executing, which means it overlaps
 // the method's formal access to 'x'.
 Therefore these accesses conflict. x.assignResultOf { x + 1 }